kaltura/nginx-secure-token-module/README.md

 * **context**: `http`, `server`, `location`

 When enabled the module prefers to use a query string token instead of a cookie token.
-A query string token is currently supported only for the following mime types:
+A query string token is currently supported only for the following mime types (other mime types return a cookie token):
 * application/vnd.apple.mpegurl
 * application/dash+xml
-Other mime types will return a cookie token.
+* video/f4m

 #### secure_token_types
 * **syntax**: `secure_token_types mime_type ...`